-Denmark has become the latest donor government of the Global Alliance for Trade Facilitation (the Alliance), a public-private initiative aimed at making cross-border trade simpler, faster and more cost-effective.
+Denmark has become the latest donor government of the Global Alliance for Trade Facilitation, a public-private initiative aimed at making cross-border trade simpler, faster and more cost-effective.

 The USD 1.8M pledge per year from 2018-20 is part of the government’s Aid for Trade programme and will help to deliver its The World 2030 strategy to support inclusive, sustainable growth and development.